The symptoms of Depression

 A major depressive disorder needs to be professionally diagnosed and also needs professional assistance, not because you are weak or inept but somewhat because depression is either caused by an impaired brain (e.g. lesions, viral, bacterial, injury etc.) or impairs normal brain function and, therefore, either way, your brain is not working in the way it normally could or should and that makes it very difficult for you to treat yourself effectively.

-If you have felt down in the dumps, had the blues or felt sad for more than 2 weeks or you have experienced some, maybe most, of the following symptoms, then you are advised to visit a doctor, mental healthcare practitioner, or even myself for an assessment and from there, treatment.
+If you have felt down in the dumps, had the blues or felt sad for more than 2 weeks or you have experienced some, maybe most, of the symptoms in the topics above, then you are advised to visit a doctor, mental healthcare practitioner, or even myself for an assessment and from there, treatment.